-I have been calling for Canon to bring to market such a camera for over a year.
+I have been calling for Canon to bring to market such a camera for over two years.
 Canon must think outside the box and comfort zone on this new body.
-The camera should be called EOS-1M, must have the EF mount and ergonomically similar to the EOS-1 body style, with a new sensor higher than the current EOS-1D X Mark II but lower than the present EOS-5Ds in megapixels.
-A burst rate of between 15 to 20 fps, comes with 3 types of card slots - SD, CF and CFast, a built-in flash and weighs less than 2 pounds.
+The camera should be called EOS-1M, must have the ability to accept all EF mount lenses.
+Ideally, the ergonomics will be similar to the EOS-1 body style, with a new sensor higher than the current EOS-1D X Mark II but lower than the present EOS-5Ds in megapixels.
+A burst rate of around 15 fps, comes with 2 or 3 types of card slots - SD, CF and CFast, a built-in flash and weighs less than 2 pounds.
 This is certainly doable given the engineering prowess of Canon.

 Enough of the tinkering around with the EOS-M, APS-C based models.
 Canon has a few full frame mirrorless prototypes in their labs.
 They have been surveying professional photographers and want to get it right the first time with this announcement.
 Real life testing of these cameras have started already.

 As The Wildlife Ho-tographer, I have been a Canon user and company observer for almost three decades.
 You can follow my travels on Facebook and Twitter.
 See my equipment bag and works on MichaelDanielHo.com